gina-alaska/qgis-ak-jumpstart/README.md

 # GINA's Alaskan jump start for QGIS

-A small project to help jump start an Alaskan's QGIS experience.
+A small project to help jump-start an Alaskan's QGIS experience with open web services.

 Goal: Help an Alaskan new to QGIS and Web Services get up and going with public web map resources ready to go in a QGIS project file.